byteshelleu/web-scraping-samples/sample-e-commerce-scraping/README.md

 - `stars` - Star rating (when available)
 - `url` - URL to the product page
 - `category` - Product category
+- `subcategory` - Product subcategory (when available)

+Additionally, the console output and logs will display price statistics for each category, including minimum, maximum, average, and total prices.